easyCZ/SLIP-A-2015/report/hayden.md

 #### Circuit Evaluation

-While it is difficult to quantitively evaluate how well the ECG circuit has performed (as we are generating an image rather than a quantative value), P, Q, R, S and T sections are clearly identifiable on the trace obtained from the circuit, as can be seen in the waveform below:
+While it is difficult to quantitively evaluate how well the ECG circuit has performed (as we are generating an image rather than a quantitative value), P, Q, R, S and T sections are clearly identifiable on the trace obtained from the circuit, as can be seen in the waveform below: